 - took a writing course at another institution that the University has accepted for credit to fulfill the CW general education requirement.

 Students who have taken the Advanced Placement Literature and Composition Test must still take the Writing Placement Exam.

 Students who have studied French, German, Latin, or Spanish for two or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to orientation.
 If you are in the College of Social and Behavioral Sciences , the College of Humanities and Fine Arts , or seeking a BA in the College of Natural Sciences you will have a foreign language requirement and you should take the foreign language placement exam.

 Additional information on Foreign Language requirements and placement exams for other languages will be reviewed during your orientation or transfer registration session.

-Based on your placement exam results, you may be encouraged to take an exemption test in Math and/or Foreign Language.
+Based on your placement exam results, you may be encouraged to take an exemption test in Math and/or Foreign Language, and you may be invited to apply for a waiver from the First-Year Writing Requirement.
 Exemption exams are taken to earn exemption from a requirement and/or credit.

 The Department of Mathematics and Statistics coordinates the Math Exemption Test offered multiple times each semester.
 If you wish to satisfy your R1 requirement without taking a course and without earning credit, you may take the Math Exemption Test.
 You will still need to take the Math Placement Exam before you attend orientation.
 The Math Exemption Test will not place you into a level of Math or give you credits.
 A passing score will exempt you from the R1 requirement only.